metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 ***

 The Titans aren't a team to be feared in the playoffs.
+Their defense has quite possibly the league's worst pass rush.